Report: LeBron James, Lakers Agree to Two-Year, $97.1 Million Extension

-Report: LeBron James, Lakers agree to two-year, $97.1 million extension originally appeared on NBC Sports Washington
+Report: LeBron James, Lakers agree to two-year, $97.1 million extension originally appeared on NBC Sports Chicago

 LeBron James reportedly agreed to a two-year, $97.1 million contract extension with the Los Angeles Lakers on Wednesday, according to ESPN’s Adrian Wojnarowski.
 The deal brings James’ guaranteed earnings to $532 million, surpassing Kevin Durant as the highest-earning player in NBA history.